ANTsX/ANTsPy/CONTRIBUTING.md

 python -m pip install -v -e .
 ```

-Notice the `-v` flag to have a verbose output so you can follow the build process that can take ~45 minutes.
-Then there is also the `-e` flag that will build the antspy package in such a way that any changes to the python code will be automatically detected when you restart your python terminal without having to build the package again.
+Notice the `-v` flag to have a verbose output so you can follow the build process that can take 30 - 45 minutes.
+Then there is also the `-e` flag that will build the library in such a way that any changes to the Python code will be automatically detected when you restart your python terminal without having to build the package again.

 Any changes to C++ code will require you to run that last line (`python -m pip install -v -e .`) again to rebuild the compiled libraries.
+However, it should not take more than a couple of minutes if you've only made minor changes or additions.

-## What happens when I install ANTsPy?
+### What happens when you install ANTsPy

 When you run `python -m pip install .` or `python -m pip install -e .` to install antspy from source, the CMakeLists.txt file is run.
 Refer there if you want to change any part of the install process.
 Briefly, it performs the following steps: